deshay-clemons/deshay-clemons.github.io/projects/project-1.md

 labels:
   - HTML
   - programming
-summary: I attempted to make a HTML webpage that I could use to send out newsletters to the ASNS students.
+summary: A HTML webpage that I created in order to send out newsletters to the ASNS students.
 ---

 Click on the image below to see the before and after of the my webpages.